openstack-archive/git-upstream/README.md

 specified upstream branch, and optionally merges additional branches given as arguments.
-Current branch, unless overridden by the `--into` option, is used as the target branch from which a list of changes to apply onto the new import is constructed based on the the specified strategy.
+Current branch, unless overridden by the `--into` option, is used as the target branch from which a list of changes to apply onto the new import is constructed based on the specified strategy.
 Once complete it will merge and replace the contents of the target branch with those from the import branch, unless `--no-merge` is specified.